jothirammohan/SQL-Portfolio/README.md

   - Show the total sales made by each sales agent
   - Which sales agent made the most dollars in sales in 2009?

-- **Analysis on Customer & Orders**: In this project, I have used the dataset(Database with 6 tables containing customer data and sales data from January through May) to fetch data for the below scenarios.
+- **[Analysis on Customer & Orders][Data Analysis on Customer & Orders.txt]**: In this project, I have used the dataset(Database with 6 tables containing customer data and sales data from January through May) to fetch data for the below scenarios.
   - How many orders were placed in January?
   - How many of those orders were for an iPhone?
   - Select the customer account numbers for all the orders that were placed in February.